rayanalysis/panda3d-complexpbr/README.md

 # panda3d-complexpbr
-Functional node level shader application for Panda3D.
-This project is under development and has been recently refactored to support realtime environment reflections for BSDF metals.
+Functional node level scene shader application for Panda3D. complexpbr supports realtime environment reflections for BSDF metals.
 These reflections are Roughness-mediated.
+By default, the environment reflections dynamically track the camera view.
+The option to disable or re-enable dynamic reflections is available.

-This is an early prototype for applying prebuilt scene shaders with an OpenGL 330 PBR workflow using Panda3D.
-The module assumes you have .gltf files prepared with fully complete 4-slot metal-rough texturing on a BSDF Principled Node.
-Currently, the shaders are modified and prearranged versions based on https://github.com/Moguri/panda3d-simplepbr
+Now featuring support for Sobel based antialiasing in a screenspace kernel shader.
+This approximates temporal antialiasing.

 The goal of this project is to provide extremely easy to use scene shaders to expose the full functionality of Panda3D rendering, including interoperation with CommonFilters and setting shaders on a per-node basis.